 Following your visit, your exam summary and any educational materials that your doctor would like you to have will be uploaded to your patient portal.
 Make sure you keep the web address, your username and password handy.
 You can send a message to the doctor through the portal if you have any questions.

 If you ordered contact lenses that were not shipped to you, contact us to arrange to pick them up in our silver drop box outside the building’s rear door.
 You will not be able to walk into the office to pick up a contact lens order.
+All contact lens orders must be paid in full at the time of order.

 In summary, we value you and your health, and we are doing our best to ensure that our entire community is as safe as possible by implementing these protocols.
 We hope that these measures are only temporary, and we will do our best to make your visit as pleasant as possible.
 As always, if you have any questions or concerns, please call us at (978) 475-5252, or send us an email to firstname.lastname@example.org.